 To the extent that the writer of Sample B followed and appropriated the conventions and practices of legal analysis, those conventions and practices shaped both his discoursal self and the voice of his text.
-Ivanic notes that the discoursal self is constructed through both the discourse characteristics of the text and the social context in which that discourse is located, including its web of values, beliefs, and power relations.117 She also notes that this aspect of a writer's self can be multi-voiced and even contradictory.118
+Ivanic notes that the discoursal self is constructed through both the discourse characteristics of the text and the social context in which that discourse is located, including its web of values, beliefs, and power relations.
+The also notes that this aspect of a writer's self can be multi-voiced and even contradictory.
+Self-also notes that discourse is located.

-Ivanic breaks down Goffman's model more fully, however, by positing a third aspect of a writer's identity, what she calls the With this third aspect, Ivanic's model ac-"self-as-author."119 counts for the co-constitutive nature of the writer's self. mentioned above,120 and also presents a fuller notion of a writer's voice.
-Ivanic observes that writers have a sense of themselves as authors, a sense that they will often establish through an authorial presence in the writing itself.121 The degree to which writers will assert this type of authorial presence in their writing varies.
+Ivanic breaks down Goffman's model more fully, however, by positing a third aspect of a writer's identity, what she calls the With this third aspect, Ivanic's model ac-"self-as-author."
+119 counts for the co-constitutive nature of the writer's self. mentioned above, 120 and also presents a fuller notion of a writer's voice.
+Ivanic observes that writers have a sense of themselves as authors, a sense that they will often establish through an authorial presence in the writing itself.
+121 The degree to which writers will assert this type of authorial presence in their writing varies.
 In some writing, writers will not assert their authorial presence at all, as in Sample B. The extent to which writers will assert their authorial presence is also in part a matter of how much authority they claim. "[S]ome attribute all the authority in their writing to other authorities, effacing themselves completely; others take up a strong authorial stance.
-Some do this by presenting the content of their writing as objective truth. some do it by taking responsibility for their authorship."122
+Some do this by presenting the content of their writing as objective truth, some do it by taking responsibility for their authorship."122

 Because the self-as-author is a matter of authorial presence, I would say that this aspect of a writer's identity is what we often regard as voice in writing.
 As Elbow notes, when we hear the sound of an individual on the page, we hear a voice.
 But in fact, that is only one part of a writer's voice.
-The discoursal voice, a representation of the writer's discoursal self, is also an important part of a writer's voice, and in many ways is the central self-
+The discoursal voice, a representation of the writer's discoursal self, is also an important part of a writer's voice, and in many ways is the central selfrepresentation of the writer in a piece of writing.123 Were an appellate brief not to sound like an appellate brief, or were it not to appropriate the discourse conventions and voice(s) appropriate to an appellate brief, it would not be an appellate brief.124 That is, a legal writer must construct a discoursal self that is the discoursal self and voice appropriate for an appellate brief.
+Nevertheless, the self-as-author also represents an important aspect of the writer's self and voice, especially in that it often is the voice that concerns the writer's positions, values, and beliefs.125